JPGuerrero1/prework-study-guide/README.md

 # Pre-work Study Guide
-A study guide for pre-work
+A study guide for bootcamp pre-work